wynneevans/CP2-Worm-Algorithm-Python/README.md

 ## Software Development Improvements in the Python Code

+1) Separate code into different files in a logical manner.
+2) Use unit testing from the start.
+3) Use Git.
-1) Have created Plaquette and Lattice classes that fit more naturally together.
+4) Have created Plaquette and Lattice classes that fit more naturally together.
 This was achieved by defining a lattice as collection of plaquettes, with each plaquette having a reference to its four nearest neighbours.
 The Lattice is then a data structure analogous to a linked list.

    [here]: <https://github.com/wynneevans/CP2-Worm-Algorithm-CPP>